-The Hanging Glass Succulent garden is a popular gift not only because of the ease in growing them but also because they are such interesting plants.
+A succulent garden is an excellent gift not only because of the ease in growing them but also because they are such interesting plants.
 Wrap all of that into an elegant glass container, and you have a magnificent piece of living art.

-Each shape is designed to sit on any surface or to hang using a rope or the stand (sold separately).
+Each shape is designed to sit on a flat surface or to hang using a rope or the stand.
+Note that the stand is sold separately.
 The flexible design means it can be placed anywhere in the home, adding a touch of life to any room.
-Each Hanging Bubble Succulent Garden arrives complete with 3 assorted succulents and an air fern pre-planted in a bark mix, and accented with decorative stone.
+Each Bubble or Teardrop Shape Succulent Garden arrives complete with 3 assorted succulents and an air fern pre-planted in a bark mix, and accented with decorative stone.

 Cactus, Succulent & Terrarium Care Guide